-As a student of political science at The College of New Jersey, you will be acquainted with both national and global perspectives with courses in American, Comparative, and International Politics, as well as Political Theory.
-Additionally, students in our Department develop an excellent foundation in economics, law, and quantitative methods which they can later apply hands-on through our extensive internship program.
+As a student of political science at The College of New Jersey, you will be acquainted with both national and global perspectives with courses in American, Comparative, and International relations, as well as Political Theory.
+Additionally, students in our Department develop an excellent foundation in economics, law, and quantitative methods, which they can later apply hands-on through our extensive internship program.

 Fifteen total course units are required for the Political Science major, including 12 course units in the Political Science core.
 Transfer students are required to take half of the 12 course units in the Political Science core at TCNJ.
-Once they are enrolled at TCNJ, majors may not take core POL courses at a two-year institution.
-Students who have taken the AP exams for American Government and Politics or for Comparative Politics will receive credit towards the major by earning a 5.
+Once they are enrolled at TCNJ, majors may not take core political science courses at a two-year institution.
+Students who have taken the AP exams for American Government and Politics or for Comparative Politics will receive credit towards the major by earning a score of five (5).
 Students should be careful not to repeat AP courses or courses taken elsewhere here at TCNJ because you cannot be credited twice.
-Click here for a printable Program Planner.
+Click here for a printable Program Planner

 Requirement | Courses |